Amir-Nassimi/Persica-Glyph-OCR/Plate OCR/README.md

 - **Torch (PyTorch)**: An open-source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
 It is a core dependency for running the Ultralytics YOLO model as it provides the necessary tools for deep learning and model inference.

 ---
-Each of these dependencies plays a crucial role in ensuring PersicaGlyphOCR operates effectively, from model loading and image processing to parsing user commands and ensuring efficient resource usage.
+Each of these dependencies plays a crucial role in ensuring License Plate OCR operates effectively, from model loading and image processing to parsing user commands and ensuring efficient resource usage.

 ## License
-PersicaGlyph OCR is open-sourced under the MIT License.
+License Plate OCR is open-sourced under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Contributing
-While we deeply value community input and interest in PersicaGlyph OCR, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
+While we deeply value community input and interest in License Plate OCR, the project is currently in a phase where we're mapping out our next steps and are not accepting contributions just yet.
 We are incredibly grateful for your support and understanding.
 Please stay tuned for future updates when we'll be ready to welcome contributions with open arms.

 ## Credits and Acknowledgements
-We would like to extend our heartfelt thanks to Ms.Samin Heydarian for her guidance and wisdom throughout the development of PersicaGlyph OCR.
+We would like to extend our heartfelt thanks to Ms.Samin Heydarian for her guidance and wisdom throughout the development of License Plate OCR.
 Her insights have been a beacon of inspiration for this project.

 ## Contact Information
 Although we're not open to contributions at the moment, your feedback and support are always welcome.
-Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/PersicaGlyph-OCR/issues) in the PersicaGlyph OCR repository, and we will assist you.
+Please feel free to star the project or share your thoughts through the Issues tab on GitHub, and we promise to consider them carefully.please [open an issue](https://github.com/Amir-Nassimi/PersicaGlyph-OCR-Studio/issues) in the License Plate OCR repository, and we will assist you.